yuja/jj/docs/revsets.md

 A full commit ID refers to a single commit.
 A unique prefix of the full commit ID can also be used.
 It is an error to use a non-unique prefix.

-A full change ID refers to all visible commits with that change ID (there is typically only one visible commit with a given change ID).
+A full change ID refers to a visible commit with that change ID.
 A unique prefix of the full change ID can also be used.
-It is an error to use a non-unique prefix.
+It is an error to use a non-unique prefix or [a divergent change ID][divergent-change].

 Use [single or double quotes][string-literals] to prevent a symbol from being interpreted as an expression.
 For example, `"x-"` is the symbol `x-`, not the parents of symbol `x`.
 Taking shell quoting into account, you may need to use something like `jj log -r '"x-"'`.

+[divergent-change]: glossary.md#divergent-change
 [string-literals]: templates.md#string-literals

 ### Priority